annacprice/ena-fastq-fetch/README.md

 -d DATATYPE, --data-type DATATYPE
                       datatype you wish to search for, e.g. run, study, experiment
+-n NUMRUNS, --num-runs NUMRUNS
+                      number of runs you wish to download
 ```
 ## **Examples of using the accession ID to download**
 E.g. to download the fastq associated with the run SRR5188398: